flexion/dwd-ui-monetary-lab/DWD.UI.Monetary/API_Naming_v1.md

 Custom Request Header?
 Media Versioning Accept header?

 Fortunately, the Microsoft.AspNetCore.Mvc.Versioning library handles all methods.
-We will begin wit URL versioning, but have the option to migrate to another method later.
+We will begin with URL versioning, but have the option to migrate to another method later.